kthomas0455/Project2/README.md

 ## Result

-Using JavaScript, jQuery, Bootstrap, CSS, the Google geocode and maps APIs, MYSQL, JAWSDB, Sequelize, Express, Handlebars, Body Parser, Heroku and Node we were able to bring together an app
+Using JavaScript, jQuery, Bootstrap, CSS, the Google geocode and maps APIs, MYSQL, JAWSDB, Sequelize, Express, Handlebars, Body Parser, Heroku and Node we were able to bring together this app.

 ## Team Effort